InformaticsMatters/okd-orchestrator/README.md

 [![Build Status](https://travis-ci.org/InformaticsMatters/okd-orchestrator.svg?branch=master)](https://travis-ci.org/InformaticsMatters/okd-orchestrator)

-A project sponsored by OpenRiskNet.
+A project sponsored by OpenRiskNet and hosted on [GitHub].

 >   OpenRiskNet: Open e-Infrastructure to Support Data Sharing,
     Knowledge Integration and in silico Analysis and Modelling in Risk Assessment